jaloplo/me-spe-powershell-commands/README.md

 - SharePoint Embedded container permissions management:
   - **Add-SPEContainerPermission**: Add a permission to a container.
 You can specify the role and login.
+  - **Add-SPEContainerManagerPermissions**: Add a manager permission to a container.
+You can specify the login.
+  - **Add-SPEContainerOwnerPermissions**: Add an owner permission to a container.
+You can specify the login.
   - **Get-SPEContainerPermission**: Retrieve the permissions of a container.
+  - **Add-SPEContainerReaderPermissions**: Add a reader permission to a container.
+You can specify the login.
+  - **Add-SPEContainerWriterPermissions**: Add a writer permission to a container.
+You can specify the login.
   - **Remove-SPEContainerPermission**: Delete a permission from a container.
+  - **Set-SPEContainerManagerPermission**: Set manager role for a permission of a container.
+  - **Set-SPEContainerOwnerPermission**: Set owner role for a permission of a container.
-  - **Set-SPEContainerPermission**: Update a permission of a container.
+  - **Set-SPEContainerPermission**: Update the role of a permission of a container.
 You can update the role of a permission for the specified role and login.
+  - **Set-SPEContainerReaderPermission**: Set reader role for a permission of a container.
+  - **Set-SPEContainerWriterPermission**: Set writer role for a permission of a container.

 ## Usage